fgb/passive_compliant_joint/README.rst

  damping constant (B_theta), and the resting position (theta_0) of the joint.

 Usage:
- Press "P" when the cursor is inside the 3D view to run the simulation.
+ To run the simulation, press "p" when the cursor is inside the 3D view or select "Start Game Engine" from the Game menu.